fmaste/Haskell/doc/extension/TypeFamilies.md

 instantiated on many data types like ```show```, ```read``` and ```==```, it will be nice to also have type-indexed data type: A data type that is constructed from an argument data type in a generic way.

+TYPE_INDEXED PERMITS AN AD-HOC OVERLOADING OF TYPES LIKE TYPE CLASSES AND VALUES Type-indexed data types permit an ad-hoc overloading of types

 Imagine you want to build a generic map library where its representation depends on its element type.